GianMarco98/Asteroid-Classification/README.md

 This script creates the file "spectra_plot.pdf", that shows the asteroid spectra for all four types of astroid in the Main Group.
 In this way it is possible to inspect by eye the proprieties of the different Main Group types: C,S,X and Other.
 The file "spectra_plot.pdf" is already present inside the "plots" folder, and it is shown here.
-If you want to run the script to create the plot, just type:
+If you want to run the script to create the plot, just run:
 ```
 $ python 2_spectra_viewer.py
 ```